sigmf/SigMF/sigmf-spec.md

 unsigned 16-bit samples stored in big-endian`, and the string `"cu8"` specifies `complex unsigned byte`.

-Note that IEEE-754 single-precision floating-point is supported by the SigMF `core` namespace.
+Note that only IEEE-754 single-precision floating-point is supported by the SigMF `core` namespace.

 The samples should be written to the dataset file without separation, and the dataset file MUST NOT contain any other characters (e.g., delimiters,